TaitoUnited/taito-cli/docs/manual/03-usage.md

 ### Advanced usage

 If you work for multiple organizations, you may define organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
 You can use these setting with the `-o` option when you execute a command outside a project directory, for example `taito -o ORGANIZATION open intra`.
-The `-o` option is most useful combined with the `project create` command as it will tell taito-cli to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION project create: server-template`.
+The `-o` option is most useful combined with the `project create` command as it will tell taito-cli to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION project create: kubernetes-template`.

 You can execute project specific commands outside the project directory with the `-p` option, for example `taito -p my-project open app:dev`.
 This works only if you have configured `git_organization` setting in you personal `taito-config.sh` file.